noelregis18/noelregis18/README.md

 ###

-  - <a href='https://uhfindia.org/'>exam-gpt</a> - Generate markdown notes from your exam syllabus, provide syllabus in txt format & get markdown notes generated
+  - <a>exam-gpt</a> - Generate markdown notes from your exam syllabus, provide syllabus in txt format & get markdown notes generated
-  - <a href='https://github.com/SECTOR-51/Celestis.Ai/'>livestream</a> - Livestream to Youtube, Twitch, and Facebook at the same time using Javascript 📹
+  - <a>livestream</a> - Livestream to Youtube, Twitch, and Facebook at the same time using Javascript 📹
-  - <a href='https://himalayandreamtreks.in/'>Hyperswitch</a> - An open source payments switch written in Rust to make payments fast, reliable and affordable
+  - <a>Hyperswitch</a> - An open source payments switch written in Rust to make payments fast, reliable and affordable
-  - <a href='https://testaeccc.web.app/'>LinkUp</a> - Linkup is a social media application where users can connect, share posts, like, comment, and view profiles.
+  - <a>LinkUp</a> - Linkup is a social media application where users can connect, share posts, like, comment, and view profiles.
 The app is designed with a responsive UI and supports both dark mode and light mode.
 ###
 <hr/>
 <!-- Github Stats -->